lizi-Margin/Reflexion/README.md

 ```

 2. Install dependencies:
-if you are using pip:
+- if you are using pip (recommended):
 ```bash
 pip install -r requirements.txt
 ```
-if you are using mamba or micromamba (recommended):
+- if you are using mamba or micromamba:
 ```bash
 mamba env create -f ./mamba_env.yml -n MindGameCorleone
 ```